Skip to content

 Defining JDisc Profiles#

-JDisc Profile
+JDisc Profiles

 A profile defines how JDisc data is assigned to object types and categories in i-doit.